forseti-security/forseti-security/_docs/guides/forseti-security-best-practices.md

 {% include _global/required-roles.md %}

 ### Forseti Security GSuite Groups Inventory Service Account
-To inventory GSuite Groups and their members, Forseti Security needs access to the service account and its GSuite Client ID.
-The only permission it needs is read-access on the Groups service.
+To inventory GSuite Groups and their members, Forseti Security uses a service account enabled for GSuite Domain Wide Delegation.
+The only permission this service account needs is read-access on the Groups and Group Members services.

  * `https://www.googleapis.com/auth/admin.directory.group.readonly`